Welcome to Center for Cultural Innovation's online grants platform!

 ELIGIBLE ACTIVITIES

-• Professional development activities that build administrative capacity, hone business skills, and/or strengthen the financial resilience of the grantee’s practice, area of cultural production, or arts organization.
+- Build administrative capacity, hone business skills, and/or strengthen the financial resilience of the grantee’s practice, area of cultural production, or arts organization.

 INELIGIBLE ACTIVITIES

-• Activities focused primarily on creative or artistic skill development, art teaching/teaching artist methods and techniques, or artistic presentation/production.
+- Activities focused primarily on creative or artistic skill development, art teaching/teaching artist methods and techniques, or artistic presentation/production

-• Activities that support an applicant’s adjacent enterprise.
+- Activities that support an applicant’s adjacent enterprise

 To view an Application Preview (.doc and .pdf versions), Grant Guidelines, and Frequently Asked Questions, please visit the Quick Grant webpage here.